Tires looking rough and lacking tread depth? Have they started to dry rot and crack or split? It may be time for a new set of tires.

 There are many factors that lead to the necessity of tire replacement, ranging from climate, road conditions, age and wear, driving behaviors, and more.
 Ignoring tire maintenance can cause more significant tire damage down the road.
 Just as a car needs regular maintenance to properly operate, tires are no exception.

 Fortunately, it’s not always necessary to have your vehicle inspected to know whether it’s time for new tires.
 There are ways you can check your tires at home that may save time.
 The most obvious method of self-inspection is to check the air pressure of each tire.
 This takes little time and is an effective way to determine whether your tires are safe for the road.
+If your vehicle is a model year 2007 or newer it will have a TPMS

 - Place a penny so that Lincoln’s head is facedown between the tire grooves.